greenbone/openvas-scanner/doc/manual/nasl/built-in-functions/krb5/krb5_gss_update_context.md

 *int* **krb5_gss_update_context**(str);

-Has an optional positional argument that contains the byte arrary to send to the KDC.
+Has an optional positional argument that contains the byte array to send to the KDC.

 ## DESCRIPTION